vsummet/cms230notes/labs/lab1-part1-intro-to-linux.md

 ```

-3. Save your source code and change to your terminal window.
+3. Moe to your terminal window.
 Compile your source code by typing:

 `gcc -Wall -Werror -o lab1 lab1.c`